RedTurtle/collective.navigationtoggle/README.txt

 TODO
 ====

-* Give a Plone (or at least ZMI) UI for non-developer users, for TTW configuration.
+* Give a Plone (or at least ZMI) UI for non-developer users, for TTW configuration
+* Need more for being useful on Plone 4 Sunburst Theme
+* A clean uninstall GS step
+* Make this a jQuery plugin

 Versions/Dependencies
 =====================